dhurlburtusa/shortcuts/software/web_security-cheat_sheet.md

 * Legacy code is a security concern
 * Built-in functions are often better than your own versions
 * Disable or remove unused features when possible

+### Never Trust Users

+Never trust the data coming from users.
+Even well-meaning users can send incompatible data.

+_Always_ sanitize and validate data coming from the user.

+Note: Data coming from the database may have originated from the user and is therefore a candidate for sanitation.